• Default font size

 A:

-Subject to the enactment of the legislation, the Collector of Stamp Revenue (the “Collector”) will issue the first quarterly HAT return to the managers of hotels / guesthouses on 2 January 2025.
+The Collector of Stamp Revenue (the “Collector”) will issue the first quarterly HAT return to the managers of hotels / guesthouses on 2 January 2025.
 For the subsequent quarters, the Collector will issue the quarterly HAT returns on the first working day of April, July, October and January in each year.

-The managers of hotels / guesthouses should sign the quarterly HAT return and send it to the Collector within 14 days after the quarters ending on 31 March, 30 June, 30 September and 31 December in each year.
+The managers of hotels / guesthouses should sign the quarterly HAT return and send it to the Collector within 14 calendar days after the quarters ending on 31 March, 30 June, 30 September and 31 December in each year.

 back to top